New Osteoporosis Screening and Treatment Guidelines

 New Osteoporosis Guidelines

-In fact, the American College of Physicians has issued new guidelines for effective screening and osteoporosis treatment in older men which are:
+In fact, the American College of Physicians has issued new osteoporosis screening and treatment guidelines in older men which are:

 - Clinics should regularly assess men for the danger of osteoporosis